UnivHI-MLib-Arch/ASpace-Docs/Upgrade_History/PresentStatus.md

 Note: The list below includes only select highlights; for considerably more information on bug fixes, new features, etc., see [the official ArchivesSpace release notes page](https://github.com/archivesspace/archivesspace/releases).
 (And scroll to find the notes for a specific release.)

-Also nb: remember to link to corresponding section of [the ASpace Help Center](https://archivesspace.atlassian.net/wiki/spaces/ArchivesSpaceUserManual/overview) throughout (in addition to linking to relevant sections of the staff manual).

 - Changes in how language information is recorded in various records (especially Resources, but also Accessions, Archival Objects, and Digital Objects)
   - Language information--(language of materials, language of description, script of materials, and script of description)--is now collected in its own dedicated subrecord instead of being spread out in multiple places in, e.g., resource, accession, digital object, and archival object records.
   - Some fields which used to be optional (or which did not previously exist) are now required:
     - Resource records require language of materials, language of description, and script of description
-  - To prevent encoding errors (for example the language of materials being inadvertently listed as "Elamite" because it is the option in the controlled value list next to "English"), the default for language of materials and language of description is now set to English language, and the default for script of materials and script of description is now set to Latin.
+  - To prevent encoding errors (for example the language of materials being inadvertently listed as "Elamite" because it is the option in the controlled value list next to "English"), the defaults for language of materials and language of description are now set to English, and the defaults for script of materials and script of description are now set to Latin.
   - *[link to staff manual section re: how to override these defaults]*
 - Importing / uploading spreadsheets is now part of the core code (instead of a plugin, as previously was the case), and so there are now new spreadsheet templates to use to upload archival objects, accessions, assessments, digital objects, and so on.
   - *[link to part of staff manual with instructions for uploading data via spreadsheet]*